Jesus said to her, “I am he, the one who speaks to you.” John 4:26

-Then she kissed them, and they lifted up their voices, and wept.
+Then she kissed them, and they raised their voices and wept.
 10 They said to her, “No, but we will return with you to your people.”

 11 Naomi said, “Go back, my daughters.
 Why do you want to go with me?
 Do I still have sons in my womb, that they may be your husbands?
 12 Go back, my daughters, go your way; for I am too old to have a husband.
 If I should say, ‘I have hope,’ if I should even have a husband tonight, and should also bear sons, 13 would you then wait until they were grown?
 Would you then refrain from having husbands?
 No, my daughters, for it grieves me much for your sakes, for the Lord’s hand has gone out against me.”

-14 They lifted up their voices and wept again; then Orpah kissed her mother-in-law, but Ruth stayed with her.
+14 They raised their voices and wept again.
+Then Orpah kissed her mother-in-law, but Ruth clung to her.
 15 She said, “Your sister-in-law has gone back to her people and to her god.
 Follow your sister-in-law.”

 18 When Naomi saw that she was determined to go with her, she stopped urging her.

 Naomi and Ruth Return to Bethlehem